 The practice is a RCVS Veterinary Nurse training centre and has a dedicated team of qualified and student Veterinary Nurses.

-Annabel Nicholas VN gained her qualification with us in 2016, after previously working in another local practice.
-She has a great interest in behaviour and runs the practice's behavioural consultations.
+Annabel Nicholas VN gained her VN qualification with us in 2016, after previously working in another local practice.
+She enjoys nurse consulting in general and in particular the nutritional clinics.
+She has a great interest in behavioural cases and runs the practice's behavioural consultations.
 Annabel organises the canine blood donors for the practice and is our designated first aider.
 She has a keen interest in exotics, especially hamsters (and has three of her own).

-Our current trainees are Rhiannon Willey, Amy Martin and Rhian Morris.
+Our three current trainees are Rhiannon Willey, Chloe Mai Burrows and Jemma Hunking.

-Rhiannon is a 2nd year student on the VN foundation degree course run by Duchy College.
+Rhiannon Willey is in the final year of the VN foundation degree course run by Duchy College.
 Her special interests are anaesthesia, emergency critical care, and wound management.

 The nurses run their own afternoon clinics, in which they undertake procedures such as suture removals, dressing changes, nail clips, administration of wormers (and other medication) and blood sampling.
 They also give dietary advice, undertake free "six month old puppy checks" and weigh animals.
 They also run puppy socialisation classes in the evenings.These are run as a series of three, once weekly evening classes for puppies (who must have at least had their first vaccination) and their owners.
 They are great fun and enjoyed immensely by owners, nurses and puppies alike.
 The nurses also give an educational talk on a different topic at each puppy socialisation class